Team-On-My-Watch/On-My-Watch-BE/README.md

 ### View User's Watched List
 > /api/watchedlist/
 - Method: GET
-- Data:
-- Response:
+- Response: 200 OK / Array of all shows on user's watched lsit.

 ### Add to Watched List
-> /api/recommendation/<int:pk>/watchedlist/
+> /api/recommendation/int:pk/watchedlist/
 - Method: POST
-- Data:
+- Data: the pk in the URL above refers to the pk of the show to add to the watched list.
-- Response:
+- Response: 201 Created / Array containing user and show data

 ### Remove from Watched List
-> /api/recommendation/<int:pk>/watchedlist/
+> /api/recommendation/int:pk/watchedlist/
 - Method: DELETE
-- Data:
+- Data: The pk in the URL above refers to the pk of the show to be removed from watched list.
-- Response:
+- Response: 204 No Content

 ### View Tags
 > /api/tags/